How to avoid moving scams

-- Plan in advance: If you plan in advance, you’re more likely to find an experienced, legitimate company.
-A longer time frame gives you more time to research and makes you less likely to fall for a scam.
+- Plan in advance: If you plan ahead, you’re more likely to find an experienced, legitimate company.
+A longer planning phase gives you more time to research and makes you less likely to fall for a scam.

-The best way to ensure you choose a reputable mover is to look at pricing.
+The best way to ensure you choose a reputable mover is to check pricing.
 Legitimate companies usually have similar prices because they calculate their rates based on the weight of your belongings.
-It’s mostly scammers that give unusually low estimates.
-You’re making someone responsible for all of your possessions — it’s best to pay a little more to be sure you aren’t getting caught up in a scam.

-- Get several estimates.
-Beyond helping you compare prices, this also lets you establish a normal range so you can identify price outliers.
+- Get several moving estimates: Beyond helping you compare costs, this also lets you establish a normal price range so you can spot outliers.

-- Ask for recommendations.
-Practically everyone moves from time to time.
-Friends, family and co-workers are sure to have recommendations.
+- Ask for recommendations: Practically everyone moves at some point in time.
+Friends, family and co-workers are likely to have recommendations from past experience.

-- Don’t automatically choose the lowest estimate.
-It’s normal to want to save money, but you shouldn’t sell the opportunity to handle all your possessions to the lowest bidder, especially if that bid is significantly lower than the others.
+- Don’t automatically choose the lowest moving estimate: It’s normal to want to save money, but you don’t want to sell the opportunity to handle all your possessions to the lowest bidder, especially if that bid is significantly lower than the others.

 Moving scams FAQ